Multimetallic Layered Composites (MMLCs) for Rapid, Economical Advanced Reactor Deployment

 This solution will reduce energy-related emissions by enabling rapid, advanced nuclear reactor deployment and improve energy efficiency via the higher thermodynamic efficiency and closed fuel cycles of advanced nuclear reactors.

 This work will reinvigorate U.S. steel and specialty metals industries by creating design principles for new engineered materials suitable for future advanced reactors and other demanding applications.
-In addition, it will explicitly test MMLC manufacture at commercial scale on domestic facilities to demonstrate a high technology readiness level.
+In addition, it will explicitly test MMLC manufacture at commercial scale on domestic facilities to demonstrate technical progress.